crazyyy/wp-framework/wp-content/plugins/acf-extended/readme.txt

 * Field Group: New location available - Post type archive (under Post type).
 Field group will be displayed on post type list view, as a sidebar.
 Fields will be saved in the option: `{post_type}_options`.
 Frontend usage example: `get_field('my_field', 'page_options')`.
 * Field Group: New location available - Taxonomy archive (under Taxonomy).
 Field group will be displayed on taxonomy list view, as a sidebar.
 Fields will be saved in the option: `tax_{taxonomy}_options`.
 Frontend usage example: `get_field('my_field', 'tax_category_options')`.
 * Taxonomies: Taxonomies list & edit views have been tweaked for a more consistent administration experience, using CSS/JS only.
 Views are now similar to post type edition screens.
-* Field Groups: Added a 'Third party' status (just like 'Sync available') in order to display local field groups thats are loaded by ACF, but not available in the ACF field group administration.
+* Field Groups: Added a 'Third party' status (just like 'Sync available') in order to display local field groups that are loaded by ACF, but not available in the ACF field group administration.
 Example: a field group is registered locally in the `functions.php` file.
 * Dynamic Post Type: Added a configuration button next to the post type title, if the post type was generated by the Dynamic Post Type tool.
 * Dynamic Taxonomy: Added a configuration button next to the taxonomy title, if the taxonomy was generated by the Dynamic Taxonomy tool.
 * Field Groups: Better 'Load' column data source.
 Now display: DB, Json or PHP.
 * Field Groups: Now forcing Json / PHP Sync if local files are loaded by ACF.
 In order to disable it, and if the setting is already enabled, you must manually delete the `group_xxxxxxxxx` file in your theme folder.
-This behavior is applied to avoid any data desynchonization.
+This behavior is applied to avoid any data desync.
 * Field: Fixed a PHP notice in the Advanced Validation setting update.
 * Field Groups: Taxonomy acf-field-group-category - Better exclusion from ACF taxonomy selection (location & fields)